glmanhtu/lstm_various/README.md

 > USE_VARIOUS_LENGTH_DATASET = True

-Set this parameter for enable the dataset to generate sequences with various lengths (padded with zeroes).
+Set this parameter for enabling the dataset to generate sequences with various lengths (padded with zeroes).

 > USE_VARIOUS_LENGTH_MODEL = True

-Set this parameter for enable the model to support various sequence length
+Set this parameter for enabling the model to support various sequence length

 Below is the tested results: